How To Set Realistic Project Goals (And Mistakes To Avoid)

 Let’s understand what they are and how they’re different from project goals. 👀

 If project goals define the WHAT, project objectives define the HOW.

 They’re the smaller tasks or actions you need to tackle to achieve your project goal.
 In short, these are your project deliverables.

 Objectives are also much more specific than project goals.

 Let’s discuss the difference between an objective and a goal better.

 How are project objectives different from project goals?

-Understanding the difference between project objectives and goals is a cup-cake walk.
+Understanding the difference between project objectives and goals is easy.